Insect Bites and Stings and Spider Bites (cont.)

 - Trim fingernails to prevent scratching, which can lead to infection.

 - Do not break any blisters that develop.

 - If a bite becomes irritated, apply an antibiotic ointment, such as bacitracin or polymyxin B sulfate, and cover it with an adhesive bandage.
 The ointment will keep the bite from sticking to the bandage.
 Note: Stop using the ointment if the skin under the bandage begins to itch or a rash develops.
 The ointment may be causing a skin reaction.

-For home treatment of lice, scabies, tick bites, or bedbugs, see the topics Lice, Scabies, Tick Bites, and Bedbugs and Kissing Bugs.
+For home treatment of lice, scabies, tick bites, bedbugs, or kissing bugs, see the topics Lice, Scabies, Tick Bites, Bedbugs, and Kissing Bugs.